The oldest longevity intervention in the book, and what we now know about it

 Oxidative Stress

-The study found that caloric restriction decreased systemic oxidative stress, which contributes to neurological conditions, cancer, diabetes, and other age-related diseases.
+The study found that caloric restriction decreased systemic oxidative stress.
+This kind of oxidative stress contributes to several age-related diseases:

 Quality of Life